zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 This currently works on `KubeflowOrchestrator` and `VertexOrchestrator`, but will be extended in the upcoming weeks to support the `KubernetesOrchestrator`.

 ## 🤫 Scoped Secrets
+Additionally, we've added support for scoped secrets in our AWS, GCP and Vault Secrets Managers.
+These updated Secrets Managers allow you to configure a scope which determines if secrets are shared with other ZenML Secrets Managers using the same backend.

 ## ➕ Other Updates, Additions and Fixes